 Sea Birds of Madeira

-Bird watching in MadeiraThe birds of Madeira hold particular interest to bird watchers as the islands' ecosystems support a wide variety of land and sea birds, including endemic, unusual and endangered species such as Zino's Petrel or the Madeira Firecrest.
+The birds of Madeira hold particular interest to bird watchers as the islands' ecosystems support a wide variety of land and sea birds, including endemic, unusual and endangered species such as Zino's Petrel or the Madeira Firecrest.
 There are 42 breeding species or subspecies of birds in Madeira.

 Our Bird Watching Tours

 We offer a wide variety of tours lasting from half a day to 6 days both on land and at sea.
-Our experienced guides will accompany you on all the tours to help you spot and identify the birds.
+Experienced guides will accompany you on all the tours to help you spot and identify the birds.
 We work with SPEA Madeira, Portuguese Society for the Study of Birds to learn more about and protect the birds of Madeira.

 On this page you can find out more about our pelagic bird watching tours.
 There is more information on watching the land birds of Madeira here

-Bird Watching Tours at SeaBird and Marine Life Evening trip
+Bird and Marine Life Evening trip

-between Ponta do Garajau and Ponta da Cruz, taking in an area renowned for Madeiran Storm Petrels.
+The evening boat trip explores the sea, to a distance of 4 nautical miles, between Ponta do Garajau and Ponta da Cruz, taking in an area renowned for Madeiran Storm Petrels.
 The aim of the trip is to watch the birds travelling to and from their breeding grounds on Desertas.
-We'd hope to see many Bulwer's Petrels Bulweria bulwerii and a few Fea's/Zino's Petrels Pterodroma feae/ Pterodroma madeira and whales and dolphins including the Common Dolphin Delphinus delphis, the Atlantic Spotted
+We'd hope to see many Bulwer's Petrels Bulweria bulwerii and a few Fea's/Zino's Petrels Pterodroma feae/ Pterodroma madeira and whales and dolphins including the Common Dolphin Delphinus delphis, the Atlantic Spotted Dolphin Stenella frontalis, the Bottlenose Dolphin Tursiops truncates, and the Bryde's Whale Balaenoptera edeni.
+During our last season these trips proved very successful and our experienced pelagic tour leader is always on hand to help you spot and identify the mammals and birds of Madeira.
+As sunset falls we will head inland arriving back in Funchal harbour by 9.00 pm.

 This tour runs once or twice a week between May and September from 18.30 to 21.00.
-The price per person is 35€ and includes a guide, insurance and a free drink.
+The price per person is €40 and includes a guide and insurance.
 The trip runs with a minimum of 4 people and a maximum of 20 people.

-please contact us for more information about the birds of Madeira or to book your trip
+Please contact us for more information about the birds of Madeira or to book your trip

 Desertas Islands trips

-bulwerii, the Fea's Petrel Pterodroma feae deserta, the Zino's Petrel Pterodroma madeira, and the company of the Common Dolphin Delphinus delphis, the Atlantic Spotted Dolphin Stenella frontalis, the Bottlenose Dolphin Tursiops truncatus, the Pilot Whale Globicephala machrorhynchus and the Bryde's Whale Balaenoptera edeni.
+We offer one day and two day trips to the Ilhas Desertas (Deserted islands).
+The highlights of these trips include species such as the Cory's Shearwater Calonectris diomedea borealis, the Bulwer's Petrel Bulweria bulwerii, the Fea's Petrel Pterodroma feae deserta, the Zino's Petrel Pterodroma madeira, and the company of the Common Dolphin Delphinus delphis, the Atlantic Spotted Dolphin Stenella frontalis, the Bottlenose Dolphin Tursiops truncatus, the Pilot Whale Globicephala machrorhynchus and the Bryde's Whale Balaenoptera edeni.
 Our skilled pelagic guide will help you spot and identify and spot the species.

-marine birds and monk seals and our trips offer you the opportunity to observe some extraordinary marine birds and mammals in their natural habitat.
+The islands are a nature reserve as they are a breeding site for marine birds and monk seals and our trips offer you the opportunity to observe some extraordinary marine birds and mammals in their natural habitat.
 The boat trip lasts 3 ½ hours each way with spectacular views across the archipelago.
 We then anchor in a sheltered bay on the island of Deserta Grande where you can swim in the cyrstal clear water.
 On the one day trips a traditional lunch will be served on board followed by a guided tour of the island.
 You'll then start the return journey.
 As you are travelling at different times of the day each journey offers you new and interesting sights.

-The on day tours take place every friday, all year round from 9.00 am to 19.30 pm The price per person is 80 € including a guide, insurance, lunch, drinks, and a 2 € donation for the Monk seals Conservation Programme.
+The one day tours take place on Fridays all year round, and on Wednesdays and Sundays from June to October or another day by request for groups of 10 people or more.
+They last from 9.00 am to 7.30 pm.
+The price per person is €80 including a guide, insurance, lunch, drinks, and a €3 donation for the Monk seals Conservation Programme.
 The tour is for a minimum of 6 people and a maximum of 20 people.
-The one and a half day trips run every week between May and September on Tuesdays and Wednesdays from 10.30 am to 13.30 pm on the 2nd day.
-The price per person is 125 € and includes the guide, insurance, dinner, breakfast, and a 2 € donation to the Monk Seals Conservation Programme.
-The tour runs with a minimum of 6 people and a maximum of 11 people.
+The two day trips run every week between May and September on either Tuesdays and Wednesdays or Saturdays and Sundays from 10.30am to 4.00pm on the 2nd day.
+The price per person is €135 and includes the guide, insurance, dinner, breakfast, and a €3 donation to the Monk Seals Conservation Programme.
+You can bring your own lunch or buy onboard (€9).
+We recommend bringing your own sleeping bag, we provide matresses.
+The tour runs with a minimum of 6 people.

-please contact us for more information about the birds of Madeira or to book your trip
+Please contact us for more information about the birds of Madeira or to book your trip

 Selvagens Island Bird Watching Holiday